dayton-outar/smpl/SPECIFICATION.md

     given as four hexadecimal digits immediately following the#\.
 So the characteramay also be denoted as#\0061.
 - The boolean constantstrueandfalseare denoted#tand#frespectively.
 - The empty list, callednil, is denoted by#e.
-Ansmpllist is actually a sequence of pairs that terminate with the empty list.
+An SMPL list is actually a sequence of pairs that terminate with the empty list.

 **SMPL** has two types of compound data: the vector and the pair.
 A vector is somewhat like an array, except that it is not constrained to hold only one typeof data.
 A pair contains two arbitrary objects.
-Table 3 describes the builtin functions availablefor manipulating compound data insmpl.
+Table 3 describes the builtin functions availablefor manipulating compound data in SMPL .
 Vector initialisation is quite flexible.
 A vector may be initialised by specifying a collection of disjoint subvectors, or the individual elements, or a combination of the two.
 A subvector is specified by two expressions: the first (after it has been evaluated) gives the size of the subvector, the second